 - What differences do VET teachers' levels of qualification make to their ability to navigate complex training contexts, to teach across the large range of qualification levels and diversity of learners typical of VET, and to contribute to improved student outcomes?

 - How do levels of qualification affect VET teachers' engagement in further professional development activities (pedagogical development and industry engagement), and how can PD be tailored for different groups?

 - In what ways do more highly-qualified VET teachers contribute to improved quality in VET?
 What actual and potential barriers and facilitators are associated with this contribution, including resourcing issues and policy changes?

 The project included qualitative and quantitative research, and research was carried out in public and private Registered Training Organisations.

 The project has concluded.
 View the Executive Summary.

 Stage 1: The effects of VET teacher qualification levels on teaching, learning and RTO functioning (Research questions 1 and 2)

 * Phase (i): This phase involved interviews with stakeholders and focus groups of teachers/trainers and students to establish current views about what makes a good VET teacher.

 * Phase (ii): This phase involved a major national survey of VET teachers and trainers in a sample of TAFE institutes and of private and enterprise Registered Training Organisations (RTOs).
 The survey examined VET teachers' approaches to teaching to see how they varied among teachers with different qualification levels.
 The survey also asked questions about professional development.
-The survey questions can be viewed here (docx, 241kb).
+View the survey questions (docx, 241kb).